Story by Michela

 Very expensive,

 This news deeply saddens us.
-We met a wonderful person who faced this HPV cancer tumour test with a fighting spirit and, truly, with a smile that will always remain in her heart.
+We met a wonderful person who faced this HPV cancer tumour with a fighting spirit and, truly, with a smile that will always remain in her heart.
 A big hug from me and the whole team.

 With sincere affection,